untoldone/bloomapi/README.md

 BloomAPI was originally this open source project.
 While BloomAPI is now a company with a different focus, this project is still actively maintained as set of libraries and executables to translate existing datasources into performant APIs.
 A public deployment of BloomAPI as well as more information can be found at https://www.bloomapi.com/documentation/public-data.

-To get a locally running copy of BloomAPI (only prerequisite Docker with 4GB+ of memory):
+To get a locally running copy of BloomAPI (only prerequisite is Docker with 4GB+ of memory -- if you are on a mac, you have to set this under docker preferences->advanced):

 1. Download https://raw.githubusercontent.com/untoldone/bloomapi/master/docker-compose.yml
 2. Run `docker-compose up -d` from the same directory